-Report states a trade of Russell Wilson is ‘a long way from happening’ as Seahawks prepare for free agency
+Report states trade of Russell Wilson is ‘a long way from anything happening’ as Seahawks ready for free agency

 As had been expected, the Seahawks did not use their franchise tag by last week’s deadline, meaning both Carson and Griffin — the two most logical players for Seattle to have thought about using the tag on — are set to become UFAs.

-An ESPN report Sunday stated that Seattle hopes it can retain Griffin but “won’t break the bank’’ to try to get it done, which has been the presumption all along, especially with the Seahawks possibly thinking they can feel out their cornerback corps by re-signing Quinton Dunbar to pair with D.J.
+An ESPN report Sunday stated that Seattle hopes it can retain Griffin but “won’t break the bank” to try to get it done, which has been the presumption all along, especially with the Seahawks possibly thinking they can fill out their cornerback corps by re-signing Quinton Dunbar to pair with D.J.
 Reed.

 The Seahawks are also thought to want to re-sign Dunlap but to a lesser deal, which would go a long way toward filling out their pass rush.